 Significance

-Biosynthesis of Flavonoids: This reaction is in the biosynthetic pathway of flavonoids and thus its contribution to the amounts of these compounds in plants.
+Biosynthesis of Flavonoids: This reaction is in the biosynthetic pathway of flavonoids and thus contributes to the amounts of these compounds in plants.

-Health Importance: Naringenin has been associated with several health importance, such as antioxidant activities, medicinal values, and so many others.
+Health Importance: Naringenin has been associated with several health importance, such as antioxidant activities, medicinal values, and many others.

 While it is an enzymatic process, so fundamentally different from most industrial food manufacturing processes, the process opens up perspectives in plant biochemistry and impacts agricultural practice and nutraceutical development.